 Student progress and participation will be evaluated regularly throughout the semester.
-Key tools for assessment include assessment of student performance during structured class activities and peer assessments.
-Assessments will be real-time (occurring during the execution of an activity), formative, or summative (occurring at the conclusion of an activity).
-Self-assessment (individual student responsibility for self-assessing performance) will be integral to successful completion of the course.
+Key measures include assessment of student performance during structured class activities and peer assessments.
+Students will provide an evaluation of the contribution of their teammates and themselves at the conclusion of each group project.
+Self-assessment is integral to successful completion of the course.
 The instructors' evaluation of these assessments will consider completeness, participation, and evidence of growth during the semester.